 Campus Ministry programs help students deepen their faith in God.
 The retreat program provides students with opportunities to participate in reflective experiences in communal settings to gain deeper insights into self-knowledge, sensitivity to others, and a faith in God.
 Each retreat is designed to provide time for students to share their insights, personal beliefs and attitudes in a Christian context.

 Bellarmine students can find many opportunities to participate in Campus Ministry-sponsored retreats.
-Although registration is required for many of the retreats, it is not required for the sophomore and freshman retreats.
-Below are links to regristration forms for the retreats.
-If you are interested in registering for any of them, please print out the registration form, complete it, and turn it in to the Campus Ministry Office.
-If you have questions, please stop by the Campus Ministry Office or see the Campus Ministry staff member who can answer any questions you may have.
+Although registration is required for the freshman retreat.
+Below are links to registration forms for the retreats.
+If you are interested in registering for any of them, please click on the appropriate link and follow instructions..
+If you have questions, please see Jody DeGroot, VP of Formation and Professional Development.

 Retreat Leadership (see leadership opportunities here)

-Freshmen formation takes place in conjunction with Bellarmine's Community Period through the Link Crew program.
+Freshmen formation takes place in conjunction with Bellarmine's Ignatian Formation Period through the Link Crew program.
 Beginning with orientation in August, Freshmen will meet regularly with their Link Crew leaders to build community and camaraderie amongst the members of their class.
-The Freshman year will culminate with a retreat at the end of May celebrating this community as a part of Bellarmine’s Jesuit tradition.
+The Freshman also have a retreat January 27 off-campus at Black Diamond Camp, celebrating the community as a part of Bellarmine’s Jesuit tradition.
+Contact Anna Hunthausen for more information.

-Sophomore formation takes place in Community Period and includes work with the Tacoma L'Arche Community.
-Sophomores may also attend an optional overnight retreat in the spring, the Sophomore Service Plunge.
+Sophomore formation takes place in Ignatian Formation Period and includes work with the Tacoma L'Arche Community.
+Along with the below information about the Sophomore Boys and Girls retreats, sophomores may also attend an optional overnight retreat in the spring, the Sophomore Service Plunge, April 18-19.
 This retreat asks students to grapple with the hunger and poverty that exists here in Tacoma and in our world.

-The Sophomore Boys and Girls retreats are optional overnight retreats.
-The cost for the retreat will be $20.
+The Sophomore Boys and Girls retreats are optional overnight retreats taking place October 6-7.
+The cost for the retreat will be $70.
 Students must apply for the retreat and will be selected on a first come-first serve basis.
-Applications are due Friday, September 15.
+Applications are due Wednesday, September 18.

 During the Sophomore Boys Retreat, the young men of Bellarmine will be given the chance to build community and discuss what it means to be a young man of character at our school and in the world.
-Apply here
+The Sophomore Girls Retreat retreat is a chance for the young women of the sophomore class to come together and discuss issues surrounding female identity, friendships and self-worth.

-Junior retreats, the Men's Junior Encounter and the Women's Junior Encounter, are voluntary.
+Junior retreats, the Men's Junior Encounter and the Women's Junior Encounter are voluntary.
 They are three-day, overnight retreats on weekends away from campus and are designed to build community, strengthen self and deepen one's faith in God.
-The Encounters are offered six times throughout the school year.
+The Encounters are offered four times throughout the school year.
 Encounter is free of charge.

-Senior retreats include four options: (1) The Senior Pilgrimage, which takes place in September, is a weekend hike and camp away from campus focusing on community, faith, and discipleship.
-(Click here a list of what to bring.)
-(2) The Montserrat is a 24-hour, Ignatian-directed, silent retreat.
-(3) The Manresa is a two-night, Ignatian-directed, silent retreat.
-(4) The Magis, a three-day overnight that takes place in March, is modeled on the Spiritual Exercises of St. Ignatius Loyola, the founder of the Jesuits.
+Senior retreats include four options: (1) The Senior Pilgrimage, which takes place September 21-22, is a weekend hike and camp away from campus focusing on community, faith, and discipleship.
+(Click here for a list of what to bring.)
+(2) The Montserrat is a 24-hour, Ignatian-directed, silent retreat taking place November 23-24.
+(3) The Manresa is a two-night, Ignatian-directed, silent retreat taking place February 1-2.
+(4) The Magis, a three-day overnight retreat that takes place March 27-29, is modeled on the Spiritual Exercises of St. Ignatius Loyola, the founder of the Jesuits.
 It is designed to invite seniors into a deeper relationship with Jesus Christ.

 Individual Spiritual Direction